aiida-cusp/aiida-cusp/docs/source/tutorials/calculations.rst

 .. note::

-   Note that a copy-and-pasteable example of the calculation's code discussed in the tutorial is provided at the end of each tutorial included in this section.
+   Note that a copy and paste-able example of the calculation's code discussed in the tutorial is provided at the end of each tutorial included in this section.

 .. toctree::
    :maxdepth: 1